tersesystems/blindsight/docs/src/main/paradox/usage/conditional.md

 ## On Condition

-All loggers (with the exception of `flow`) have an `onCondition` method that returns a conditional logger of the same type.
+All loggers have an `onCondition` method that returns a conditional logger of the same type.

 This logger will only log if the condition is true.